arunpraba/reactjs.org/src/content/reference/react/use.md

 <Intro>

-`use` is a React Hook that lets you read the value of a resource like a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [context](/learn/passing-data-deeply-with-context).
+`use` is a React Hook that enables you read the value of a resource like a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [context](/learn/passing-data-deeply-with-context).

 ```js
 const value = use(resource);